ElectronicChartCentre/ecc-mvn-repo/README.md

 The JAR file is installed to the local .m2 repository.

 Copy the folder into the releases folder and commit to github.

+The directory are automatically synced to https://ecc-mvn.ams3.digitaloceanspaces.com/ using Github Action